-When the needed technologies or other products are delivered, DRC doesn't stop there.
-We want to be sure that you or your employee can fully use the accommodation effectively.
+When the needed technologies or other products are delivered, the DRC doesn't stop there.
+We want to be sure that you or your employee has a fully effective accommodation.
 We provide training in the use of the accommodation, and follow up with the employee to be sure that the accommodation is effective.

 Supervisors should be aware that most technologies we purchase as an accommodation may take awhile for employees to master.
 As such, training is required, and adequate training time should be allowed.

 What If I Want Interpreting Services or Other Ongoing Supports?